 - Dynamic capacity management

-- Integration with firewall policy rules
+- Integration with VPC firewall rules

 These omissions are intentional: the goal is to illustrate how address groups are configured, not provide drop-in security modules.
 See the AddressGroup resource reference for all available configuration options.